 Here is video walk-though of these 👇 steps.

-The observer node requires the following directory structure,
+The light node requires the following directory structure,

 Create the parent and the sub-directories e.g.

-Like any other Flow node, the observer also needs a networking ECDSA key to talk to the network.
-Download the Bootstrapping kit, and generate the observer networking key.
+Like any other Flow node, the light node also needs a networking ECDSA key to talk to the network.
+Download the Bootstrapping kit, and generate the networking key.